 It's important to understand that the SCV is considered a temporary, unprotected visa.
-When you see the word temporary, you might think this means there is a limit to how long you can live and work in Australia but that is not the case - there is currently no limit to how long you can stay in Australia.
-But this could change in the future, with the way the Australian Government is generally clamping down on immigration in 2017.
+When you see the word temporary, you might think this means there is a limit to how long you can live and work in Australia but that is not the case.
+There is currently no limit to how long you can stay in Australia, although that could change at the whim of a future Australian government.

 The other thing to know about the SCV is that it does not give you the same rights as an Australian permanent resident or citizen.
 For example, living in Australia on an SCV means you cannot:

-To qualify for these things, you must become an Australian permanent resident or citizen.
+To qualify for these things, you must become an Australian citizen.

-The Australian Immigration web site features this fact sheet about New Zealanders in Australia, which discusses the special visas granted to New Zealanders to allow us to live and work there.
+The Australian Immigration website discusses in more detail the special visas granted to New Zealanders to allow us to live and work there.

 Note that New Zealand permanent residents are not entitled to the Special Category Visa.
 It applies only to New Zealand citizens.
 If you are a New Zealand permanent resident you will need to apply for a visa to be able to live and work in Australia.
-See the Australian Immigration website to research a visa that might apply to you.
+See Australian Immigration to find a visa that might apply to you.

 There are two situations where New Zealand citizens may not be able to get a Special Category Visa (meaning you can't simply move to Australia to live and work without making some sort of application for residency).

 Although New Zealand citizens can live and work in Australia indefinitely on an SCV, you must still apply to become an Australian citizen.
 This has become a lot easier since 1 July 2023, and the main requirement now is that you have lived in Australia for 4 years.

-As there are multiple pathways to becoming a permanent resident, it can be a bit overwhelming at first.
-We've researched this for you and have written about it on our page about Australian permanent residency and citizenship.
+We've researched this for you and have written about it on our page about how to become an Australian citizen.